 Who was S?
 And how was Naruto going to stop him?

-The shinobi teen took a seat on the ground, scowl chiseled into his features.
+The shinobi teen took a seat on the ground, a scowl chiseled onto his features.
 At first, when his memories came back, he thought there were records of names that might lead to who S was.
 It was around the time files were going missing when whole sections started to become obsolete.
-Naruto thought that it would be simple: Find the names that might link to S's identity, find them, and take revenge.
+Naruto thought that it would be simple: Find the names that might link to S's identity and take revenge.
 He never would've believed there'd be no traces, no leads, absolutely nothing.

 Maybe it was naïve to believe this would all be a walk in the park.
-Naruto realized it now, how difficult this task was really going to be.
+Naruto realized how difficult this task was really going to be.